JBtronic/Flutter-Youtube-Tutorial/bottom_navigation_bar/README.md

 In this app, I will show how you can create your own custom Bottom App Bar with Flutter.
 A step-by-step guide to using the bottom navigation bar.
 This is a flutter tutorial for beginners.

-Check this video on how to work with Assets in Flutter : https://youtu.be/2wyCBlz9lnw
+Check this video on how to create your own custom Bottom App Bar in Flutter : https://youtu.be/2wyCBlz9lnw

 ## Screenshot